CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 1. Eat street.

 Don't be scared to grab some food from the many street vendors, plonk yourself down on a bench and eat al fresco.
 After more than a year of living here and eating EVERYTHING offered on the street, I have never been sick once.
-You can pick up a styrofoam tray filled with lunch (rice, beans, salad, meat) for 4000 pesos from 12-2pm daily (popular options run out quickly so for more choice, eat earlier!) otherwise you can get all the street snacks I write about HERE throughout the day.
+You can pick up a styrofoam tray filled with lunch (rice, beans, salad, meat) for 7000 pesos from 12-2pm daily (popular options run out quickly so for more choice, eat earlier!) otherwise you can get all the street snacks I write about HERE throughout the day.
 Remember!
 You can also book in for my Street Food Tour!

 • When in Rome...

 I love Asian food and I cook a lot of it at home, paying a premium for my imported Oyster sauce because sometimes I just want those oriental flavours.
 But if you want to eat cheap you can't expect to eat the same way you do at home.
-People here don't really eat fresh, healthy protein-based salads, for example, so if that's what you are hankering for, you can find it, but expect to pay more.
+People here don't really eat fresh, healthy protein-inclusive salads, for example, so if that's what you are hankering for, you can find it, but expect to pay more.
 Eat what the locals eat and it will be cheaper.
 And apologies vegetarians - for the most part, Cartagena is very bad value for you.

 OK!
 You're now ready for my list of cheap(er) restaurants.
 Go here.

 Do you have any other tips to eat cheap around Cartagena?
+Please COMMENT below!

 0 Comments